metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ### Soul Essence

-From 1st level, you....
-When you miraculously came back from the brink of death, you discovered something about your soul's very essence.
-It was this unique aspect of your soul which saved you from death.
+From 1st level, your soul's essence becomes apparent.
+When you miraculously came back from the brink of death, it was this unique aspect of your soul which saved you.
 Choose one of the following options: Resilient Soul, Vengeful Soul, Undying Soul, Elusive Soul.

 #### Essence Spells

-Each Essence has a list of spells - its essence spells - that you gain at the warden leveis noted in the essence description.
-Once you gain a essence spell, you always have it prepared, and it doesn't count against the number of spells you can prepare each day.
+Each Essence has a list of spells - its essence spells - that you gain at the warden levels noted in the essence description.
 If you have a essence spell that doesn't appear on the warden spellist, the spell is nonetheless a warden spell for YOU.

 #### Essence Feature: Soul Nature